You may be on the wrong page because of outdated links. If that's you, head over to the Site Map to find what you're looking for.

 Useful Common Core / Historical Thinking sites

 Reading Like A Historian

 The Reading Like a Historian curriculum by the Stanford History Education Group engages students in historical inquiry.
-Each lesson revolves around a central historical question and features sets of primary documents modified for groups of students with diverse reading skills and abilities.
+Each lesson revolves around a central historical question and sets of primary documents.

 Beyond the Bubble

 The Stanford History Education Group also created this incredibly useful assessment tool you can use to measure students ability to think historically.

 Grades 6-12 Literacy Standards in the Social Studies

 Trickle or Tsunami?: Getting Involved with the Common Core Standards

 Does a great job of unpacking the Common Core literacy pieces for you.
 Provides specific examples and rational while calming us all down by letting us know that we’ve been doing this all along.